Program overview

 Career Options

-- Electrician Instrumentation Technician: Responsible for installing and maintaining electrical instruments and systems.
+• Electrician Instrumentation Technician: Responsible for installing and maintaining instrumentation systems used in various industries.

-- Electrical Draftsperson: Prepares detailed drawings and plans for electrical systems and installations.
+• Electrical Draftsperson: Prepares detailed electrical drawings and schematics for projects.

-- Electrical Panel Assembler: Assembles and tests electrical panels and control systems.
+• Electrical Panel Assembler: Assembles and tests electrical panels for various applications.

-- Quality Control/Auditor Technician: Ensures that electrical products meet quality standards and specifications.
+• Quality Control Technician in Electrical Manufacturing: Ensures that electrical products meet quality standards and specifications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.